mlocati/spf-lib/README.md

 - get the SPF record from a domain name
 - decode and validate the SPF record
 - create the value of a TXT record
-- validate an IP address against an SPF record

 The implementation is based on [RFC 7208](https://tools.ietf.org/html/rfc7208).